bavertorun/portScan/README.md

 # portScan
-A python tool that scans and finds open ports
+Simply scans for open ports on a given IP address.

 ### Installation
 1. Clone it: